aracelychavez/my_bookshop/README.md

 Learn more at https://cap.cloud.sap/docs/get-started/.

-## Create a Business Service with Node.js Using Visual Studio Code (Commands)
+## Create a Business Service with Node.js Using Visual Studio Code

 npm i -g @sap/cds-dk